Suor/serverless-tesseract/README.md

 # Serverless Tesseract plugin

 A Serverless plugin to easily add Tesseract OCR engine to your deployment.
-Build tesseract for you in a docker container.
+Builds tesseract for you in a docker container.

 ## Installation and Configuration